graphic with name of podcast, Circle of Love, and graphic of microphone in a heart

 Portrait of the Gray family.

-Clockwise from left: Vanessa Nicholes, Vincent Nicholes, Vaughn Nicholes, Gentry Gray, Victoria Gray.
+Clockwise from left: Vanessa Nicholes, Vincent Nicholes, Vaughn Nicholes, Gentry Nicholes, Victoria Gray.

-The engaging story of Victoria Gray and her family follows their journey that started serving as a foster care and adoption placement for seven grandchildren as well as providing respite and emergency care to over 40 other children – and then evolved to the role of advocate to elevate the voice of grandparent families for equitable resources.
+The engaging story of Victoria Gray and her family follows their journey as Victoria and her husband Gentry serve as a foster care and adoption placement for seven grandchildren and go on to provide respite and emergency care to over 40 other children.
+Ms. Gray's work evolved to the role of advocate as she elevated the voices of grandparent families for equitable resources.
 Victoria Gray is the Founder and Executive Director of GreyNickel Inc. non-profit with a mission to support kinship families through programs and resources in collaboration with state, federal, and community leaders.
 She is also an active member of the Arizona Grandparent Ambassadors, a statewide support and legislative advocacy network creating positive change for and with grandparents raising grandchildren and non-parent caregivers in the state.

 This podcast serves to highlight the often-unseen experiences of grand-led families and the deficits within the child welfare and other public systems to adequately support them.
 The Gray family story features the specific needs and priorities of grand-led families and offers innovative solutions for those working in public systems and with families to better support them.

-Circle of Love Podcast is sponsored by Innovations Institute and hosted by Kate Sweeney, Co-Director of Innovation’s Parent, Infant, and Early Childhood team and Assistant Extension Professor at the UConn School of Social Work.
+Circle of Love Podcast is sponsored by Innovations Institute and hosted by Kate Sweeney, MSW, Co-Director of Innovations Institute’s Parent, Infant, and Early Childhood team and Assistant Extension Professor at the UConn School of Social Work.
 Content produced by Kate Sweeney and Meredith Gunn of Innovations Institute, Angelique Kane, and Dennard Brown of Made to Move Productions.

 We offer our gratitude and sincere appreciation to Victoria Gray and her family for sharing their story.
 Thank you for listening.